 The Nutanix report provides details data about its Xi Beam customers’ cloud usage.
 We don’t think the data should be used to draw any broad conclusions because it only represents a small subset of Nutanix’s over 13,000 customers.
 That being said, it illustrates how companies are optimizing their use of cloud resources.
 The chart below shows how many actions are taken to eliminate redundant resources, with over 92% being the deletion of unused snapshots.
 This does not mean that reducing snapshot storage is saving the most money, but rather it is just recording an observed event in the cloud environment.
 It also shows that companies with less than a $1 billion annual revenue are commonly taking actions to rightsize VMs.
 Whether or not these actions are automated would have a significant impact on the relevance of this data.

 Readers may also be interested in Best Practices for Effective Cloud Migration, which was published on our site earlier this year.

 Feature image via Pixabay.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Veeam Software, Prevalent.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Veeam Software.